Understanding Your Credit Report Score

 A person’s credit history would help lenders determine the risk of that they put themselves in when approving a person’s credit.
 In a way, credit institutions are trying to protect their own investments (in terms of handing out credit) by checking out a prospective borrower’s credit report score.

-In essence, a person’s credit report is part of the lender’s background check.
+In essence, a person’s credit report score is part of the lender’s background check.
 It is a detailed history of a person’s borrowing habits.
 From it, lenders are able to extract the following information about the credit applicant:

 ï It provides a person’s identifying information such as one’s complete name, past and current addresses, date of birth as well as a person’s employment history